cdl-biosimilars/mofi/README.md

 ## Installation

-You may either run ModFinder directly from source or create a frozen version for stand-alone distribution.
+You may either run ModFinder directly from source or execute the frozen version from a stand-alone distribution.

 ### Running in source (Unix/Windows)